BarsantiMatteo/momeent-adaptive-survey/README.md

 ## Overview

-### What is a simulation-driven adaptive survey?
+### What is a model-driven adaptive survey?
-A simulation-driven adaptive survey integrates dynamic feedback loops between survey data and simulation models.
+A model-driven adaptive survey integrates dynamic feedback loops between survey data and simulation models.
 Through an iterative process, respondents provide data about their characteristics and behavior (e.g., sociodemographics, appliance usage), which parametrizes and runs the model.
 The model generates personalized indicator scores (e.g., energy consumption patterns).
 These scores are shared in near real-time, helping participants understand the impact of their choices and encouraging informed adjustments.

 ### How does it work?
-Simulation-driven adaptive surveys can be implemented in various ways, tailored to different purposes.
+Model-driven adaptive surveys can be implemented in various ways, tailored to different purposes.
 This implementation investigates user preferences for load-shifting in energy consumption.
 The survey flow and functionalities are illustrated below:

 ![Survey flow chart](images/survey_framework.png)